mcheng-splunk/nodejs-simple-app-auto-instrument-otel/README.md

 - Ensure that the Zipkin docker instance is stopped (if required).

-- Configure and exporter destination and pipeline.
+- Configure and exporter destination and pipeline inside the **`collector.yaml`** file.
 In this example i am sending the traces to Splunk.

 Exporter
 ```yaml